Inside the 294 Files

 Anomalous Behaviors Documented

-Unusual performance characteristics explicitly described in the 78 files, organized by behavior type.
+Unusual performance characteristics explicitly described across the archive, organized by behavior type.
 Each entry links to the specific document that describes it.

 Unusual Speed / Sustained Velocity